 In 2008 I founded an ecards website called Wrongcards, which offers cards that are unsuitable to send to people.
 I have now accepted that I am not very good at business ideas.

-“But what if it doesn’t work?
-What if I can’t publish my books?
+“But what if it doesn’t work?”
+I’d suggest.
+“What if I can’t publish my books?
 Won’t I have thrown away a sensible career for nothing?”

-(I have also accepted that my friends are not very good at business ideas either.)
+It was as if I was a damn fool for not having done all this already.
+(I have now accepted that my friends are not very good at business ideas either.)